 Liza G. Steele

-Currently, I research attitudes towards income inequality and social welfare policies ("social policy preferences" or "preferences for redistribution").
+I research attitudes towards income inequality, immigrants, and social welfare policies ("social policy preferences" or "preferences for redistribution"), and am a co-founder of the Social Policy Preferences Network.
 This ongoing work on policy preferences is divided into two lines of research: (1) diversity and migration, and (2) wealth, elites, and social mobility.
 More generally, my research focuses on how social stratification and economic inequality affect the development of beliefs, attitudes, and values through the lens of cross-national comparison.
 My previous research includes in-depth studies of Brazil and China.
 I use both quantitative and qualitative methods in my research, and have a working knowledge of French, Chinese, Portuguese, and Spanish.

-Email: liza dot steele at purchase dot edu
+Email: lsteele at alumni dot princeton dot edu

 - Special Issue on Attitudes about Inequalities: I am guest editing a special issue of Societies, an interdisciplinary open-access journal (with no costs for authors), on attitudes about inequalities, broadly defined (with Nate Breznau).
 Early access articles are starting to be posted here.

 - To be included in updates about a gathering of members of the Social Policy Preferences Network for drinks at the American Sociological Association Annual Meeting in Philadelphia, email socialpolicyprefs at gmail dot com.